pipemg/pipemg.github.io/CursoR_INMEGEN/dia2.md

 <br><br><br><br>

-These can be done with R and the R Commander, but they fallen out of favor in recent years because researchers have determined that while the human eye is good at judging linear measures, it is notoriously bad at judging relative areas.
+"These can be done with R but they fallen out of favor in recent years because researchers have determined that while the human eye is good at judging linear measures, it is notoriously bad at judging relative areas."  - Introduction to probability using R.

 ```
 > slices <- c(10, 12,4, 16, 8)